silentHoo/ph-audio-image-video-recorder/README.md

 ph-audio-image-video-recorder
 ================

-This component can be used to record audio and video from the devices microphones and cameras.
-It uses only the standard APIs **Web Audio API** and **UserMedia API**.
-It also overlays the live video output with a audio visualization.
+This component gives you the ability to record audio and video **with just HTML standards** and without any additional plugins.
+This component gives you a (a not yet responsive) GUI interface to...

+* record video (GetUserMedia/Stream API + Canvas + Whammy.js),
+* record audio (GetUserMedia/Stream API + Web Audio API + Recorder.js),
+* capture images (GetUserMedia/Stream API + HTMLCanvasElement)

+from the available devices the browser makes available through the **MediaStreamTrack API**.

+To record audio without any additional plugins the **Web Audio API** is used to build audio nodes.
+These nodes are also used to visualize the microphone input.

-Please note that this component is a fancy wrapper around those APIs and provides you with the essential functionality for recording video and audio.
-There are also some filters added, which the user can apply on the video.
-These filters are merged into the video stream.
-They're only applied via the CSS3 selector `filter`.
+Please note that this component is a fancy wrapper around those APIs and provides you with the essential functionality for recording video and audio which is (not yet available) through Web APIs only.
+So these component uses Whammy.js to build a video blob from single canvas frames and Recorder.js to create an audio blob in WAVE format.

-The APIs are at this time (January 2015) not well supported by the majority of the browsers available.
-Please use with caution and don't use it in production :)
+The APIs are (as of January 2015) not well supported by the majority of the browsers available.
+Please use with caution and don't use it in production :) Chrome seems to be the only browser with acceptable performance and support.

-Please note that the audio and video stream can not be recorded as one blob record containing audio and video in one blob.
+The audio and video stream can not be recorded as one blob record containing the audio and video source in one file.
 This is caused by the API limitation.
-As a result of that a video exists of a recorded video stream and a separate recorded audio stream.
+Due to this a video exists of a recorded video stream and a separate recorded audio stream.
 The recorded audio and video will be started at the same time, when the user starts to play a recorded video.
 So it's possible that the video and audio will run out of sync.